|

 A04.

-and the representation of the 3 monkeys are being mixed up.
-The Koshin belief
+representation of the 3 monkeys are being mixed up.
+The Koshin belief by

-by itself (staying awake at night to avoid reporting of bad deeds to the
+itself (staying awake at night to avoid reporting of bad deeds to the heavenly

-as he was familiar with in Japan (staying awake at night), he was referring
+practices as he was familiar with in Japan (staying awake at night), he was

 monuments and later came the 3 monkeys doing the no evil gesture. |